RadBlueDawg/Squire-Discord-Bot/README.md

 The Squire bot for discord is something I put together for usage on my own personal D&D discord server.
 This README details the different commands that are available and the setup required if you want to run this bot for yourself.

 ## Setup
-To install Squire, all you need to do is download and unzip the latest release or download the source code directly.
+To install Squire, all you need to do is download the source code and save it to a location of your choosing.
 You only need to run the Squire.py file for Squire to start, but before the bot script will be able to run you'll need to follow the additional steps in the sections below.

 ### Dependencies
 Before the bot script can be run, you need to make sure the computer you're running it on has Python 3.9 installed.
 I'd recommend [setting up a Python virtual environment](https://docs.python.org/3/library/venv.html) in the folder you'll be hosting Squire in.
 Once you have the virtual environment setup, run `pip install -r requirements.txt` to install the required dependencies.